DeepNeuron-AI/GitWorkshop/README.md

 Before creating a pull request remember to get the latest changes (`git pull`).
 This is one place where conflicts may occur (hint - this is when rebases are useful).

+# Project Description

+Microfluidics is a project working in collaboration with the Monash Applied Microfluidics & Bioengineering Lab, to assist in creating deep learning applications to assist with male fertility outcomes.

+Our first objective as part of Microfluidics is to create a deep learning computer vision tool, based on a CNN, to assist fertility clinicians with the analysis and selection of sperm cells.